 Oxford Online Pharmacy Cold Sore Treatment & Prevention Service

-If you have cold sores, Oxford Online Pharmacy can provide an online consultation with a GMC registered doctor.
+If you have cold sores, Oxford Online Pharmacy can provide online consultation with a GMC-registered doctor.
 Please select your medication and complete the online doctor's questionnaire.
 Your answers will then be examined by our doctor and, if approved, a prescription will be issued.
 If you already have a private or NHS prescription, you can select your medication and send your prescription to Oxford Online Pharmacy.
 The medicine prescribed by your doctor will be dispensed and sent discreetly to you when we have received your prescription.

 Symptoms & Causes